peacey/split-vpn/README.md

 * Make sure you first installed split-vpn with the instructions outlined above.
 * Make sure split-vpn is linked to `/etc/split-vpn` before proceeding.
 This is done automatically at install, but needs to be done every reboot.
 Boot scripts included below automatically set up this link at boot.
-	* If you are not using a boot script, you can run `/mnt/data/split-vpn/vpn/setup-split-vpn.sh` on the UDM/UXG (or `/data/split-vpn/vpn/setup-split-vpn.sh` if using a UDR) to re-create the link.
+	* If you are not using a boot script, you can re-create the link by running `/mnt/data/split-vpn/vpn/setup-split-vpn.sh` if using UnifiOS 1.x or `/data/split-vpn/vpn/setup-split-vpn.sh` if using UnifiOS 2.x.

 <details>
   <summary>Click here to see the instructions for OpenVPN.</summary>